aka: Self Stitching

 - When a young Victor Mordenheim of Ravenloft was bitten on the ear by one of his father's hunting dogs, he amputated the ripped lobe himself.
 His stoicism in doing so convinced his father that the boy was serious about his ambition to become a surgeon.

 - Wraith of Sentinels Of The Multiverse has Suture Self, which allows Wraith to heal 3 HP.
+The art has her stitching up a cut on her arm.

 - Metal Gear Solid 3: Snake Eater.
 Part of the gameplay is that, rather than just eating Rations to heal, you have to perform first aid on yourself to recover from most injuries.
 That includes digging out bullets and arrows with your knife, sewing up wounds, and the like.